SurPathHub/content-writing/README.md

 ## Why you should join?
 So why should you join SurPathHub Community?
 Well,

-- If you are an aspiring designer who loves to improvise and be creative You are welcome to join SurPathHub Community!
+- If you are an aspiring designer who loves to improvise and be creative <br>
+***You are welcome to join SurPathHub Community!***

-- If you are an aspiring developer who loves to code and create projects You are welcome to join SurPathHub Community!
+- If you are an aspiring developer who loves to code and create projects <br>
+***You are welcome to join SurPathHub Community!***

-- If you are an aspiring Content Writer who loves to create Articles and Contents You are welcome to join SurPathHub Community!
+- If you are an aspiring Content Writer who loves to create Articles and Contents <br>
+***You are welcome to join SurPathHub Community!***

-Even if you haven't started learning any programming languages yet or still looking forward to learn something, We are very Glad to have you join SurPathHub Community as we can help you make your own roadmap of which path you want to choose
+Even if you haven't started learning any programming languages yet or still looking forward to learn something,<br>
+We are very glad to have you join SurPathHub Community as we can help you make your own roadmap of the path you want to choose. <br>
 No matter where you came from or what you have learned, the community is here for you to help you explore the world of Open Source!

 ## Topics that can cover for blog